For the complete documentation index, see llms.txt.

 The Reign of Terror was a period of radical political upheaval and mass executions during the French Revolution.

 During this period, the revolutionary government implemented drastic measures to maintain control and suppress counter-revolutionary activities.
 Revolutionary tribunals were established to try and execute those accused of opposing the revolution, leading to the execution of thousands, including prominent figures like Marie Antoinette and Georges Danton.
-The guillotine became a symbol of the Terror, representing both the justice and the brutality of the period.
+The guillotine became a symbol of the Terror, representing both the swift justice and the brutality of the period.

-The Reign of Terror had a profound on the course of the French Revolution.
+The Reign of Terror had a profound Impact on the course of the French Revolution.
 While it succeeded in quelling internal dissent and consolidating revolutionary power, it also generated widespread fear and paranoia.
 The radical measures and the climate of suspicion ultimately led to the fall of Robespierre and the end of the Terror in July 1794.
 The legacy of the Reign of Terror remains a subject of debate among historians, with some viewing it as a necessary response to external and internal threats, while others see it as a betrayal of the revolution's ideals.

 Example